 Much like ELT is a new way to approach ETL, data lakes are a new way to approach big data.
 A data lake is a storage repository which can hold a substantial amount of data in its native format until it’s needed for use at a later time.
 What makes a data lake different from a data warehouse is that a data warehouse stores data in files or folders, while a data lake uses a flat architecture to store data.

 Data warehouses go hand-in-hand with ETL, and are often referred to in the same breath.
 Data warehouses also support incremental or partial ETL, which means an enterprise can load or reload pieces of data warehouse if the unthinkable happens and an error occurs.
 Data warehouses are refreshed usually on a set schedule when users won’t access the data, late at night or very early in the morning.

-Data lakes utilizes the fundamental use cases for a data warehouse and expands upon them.
+Data lakes utilize the fundamental use cases for a data warehouse and expand upon them.
 When provisioning data to an enterprise data warehouse or analytics application, with a data lake a user can determine: